 - a.
-Determine profit eligible for patronage dividends - b.
-Determine % of eligible profit that will be allocated to patronage dividends.
-Ensure adequate reserve, then to minimize tax obligations allocate remaining eligible profit to patronage. - c.
-Determine the % of patronage dividend that will be distributed.
-Minimum amount, required by IRS is 20%.
+Determine profit eligible for patronage dividends. - b.
+Determine percent of eligible profit that will be allocated to patronage dividends.
+Ensure adequate reserve-then, to minimize tax obligations, allocate remaining eligible profit to patronage. - c.
+Determine the percentage of patronage dividend that will be distributed in cash or equivalent.
+Minimum amount, required by IRS is 20 percent.
 The rest will be booked to each member's allocated equity account. - d.
-Determine the method of distribution -- store credit or check.
-The minimum 20 percent paid out portion of a patronage dividend may be in the form of a store certificate that is redeemable in the store for purchases.
+Determine the method of distribution-store credit or check.

+(The minimum 20 percent paid out portion of a patronage dividend may be in the form of a register credit that is redeemable in the store for purchases.
 You must also allow members to ask for cash if they prefer that option.
 This is much easier than issuing checks and limits the problems with un-cashed checks.
-Using a certificate also encourages members to use the dividend on groceries and keep the funds in the cooperative. - e.
+Using a register credit also encourages members to use the dividend on groceries and keep the funds in the cooperative.)

+e.
 Determine the minimum amount of funds that will be distributed.

-Most cooperatives apply a minimum dividend amount that they will process.
+(Most cooperatives apply a minimum dividend amount that they will process.
 For instance, anyone who would receive under \$2 could be cut out of further processing.
-This does mean that the cooperative will pay tax on those earnings of members who would have received under \$2.
+This does mean that the cooperative will pay tax on those earnings of members who would have received under \$2.)